katzenpost/katzenpost/drafts/decoy_traffic.rst

 to determine when a user is sending a message or receiving a message, because observed messages are indistinguishable from decoy messages.

+The [LOOPIX]_ design specifies a more simple decoy traffic profile than what is described here because Loopix does not attempt to achieve any reliability.
+Mix networks are fundamentally an unreliable packet switching network and without additional client side protocols cannot achieve reliability.
+Katzenpost on the other hand, aims to achieve reliability through the use of an automatic repeat request (ARQ) protocol scheme.
+An ARQ is a type of error correction protocol which makes use of acknowledgement control messages and retransmissions.
+The most notable example of a protocol making use of an ARQ scheme is TCP.

 1.1 Conventions Used in This Document
 -------------------------------------